termux/termux-packages/CONTRIBUTING.md

 ### A note about package requests

-We have more than 1000 packages in our repository.
+Termux keeps more than 1000 packages in its repositories.
 That is quite many, considering that Termux maintainers team is small and we prefer to use free hosting for packages repository.
 In order to be able to provide services at reasonable quality, we have to put restrictions on acceptable package requests.